makersacademy/bowling-challenge-ruby/README.md

 ## Steps
+### Stage 1 - Prep
 1. Created CRC cards and flow chart (accesible in docs - previews attached later in Readme)
 2. Created Gemfile.
 Minimal gem usage - gems targeted for improving code/test quality.
 RSpec framework installed.
+### Stage 2 - Scoring
 3. Created score spec.
 Expected that it can receive a numberic roll
-3. Created score.rb that accepts numeric roll.
+4. Created score.rb that accepts numeric roll.
 Currently just returns it (commit 1).
-4. Create distinct tests and score for second roll.
+5. Create distinct tests and score for second roll.
 Changed name of original roll method to reflect second roll (commit 2).
-5. Created test for score object to init with two roll totals (init to nil) and spare/strike (init to false) (commit 3).
+6. Created test for score object to init with two roll totals (init to nil) and spare/strike (init to false) (commit 3).
-6. Created test for scoring 10 pins to set strike to true.
+7. Created test for scoring 10 pins in one roll to set strike to true.
 Added if statement to set strike to true when first_roll ==10.
+8. Created test for scoring 10 pins in two rolls to set spare to true.
+Added if statement to set spare to true when first roll + second roll ==10 (commit 4).
+9. REFACTOR.
+To satisfy SRP within the score class, I created distinct methods for spare/strike logic.
+Test 1 refactored to check instance var first_roll as opposed to pins being returned by method (commit 5).

 Bowling Challenge in Ruby